YaseenLohar/Autonomous-UAV-takeoff-and-Landing-on-Moving-Platforms/README.md

 5) Opencv

 Successfully demonstrated the landing of a Quadrotor drone on a moving rover using Camera, IMU and altimeter sensor fusion and an aruco marker for detection.

+NOTE: PROJECT FILES ARE NOT UPLOADED BECAUSE THIS IS A COLLEGE CAPSTONE PROJECT WITH NOVEL WORK THAT WILL SOON BE PUBLISHED.